deckhouse/virtualization/docs/USER_GUIDE.md

       ...
 ```

-For longer scenarios and\or the presence of private data, the script for initial initial initialization of the virtual machine can be created in Secret.
+For longer scenarios and/or the presence of private data, the script for initial initial initialization of the virtual machine can be created in Secret.
 An example of Secret with a CloudInit script is shown below:

 ```yaml
 apiVersion: v1